ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-2.md

 Click on the **Project** view selector in the top-left area, below the menu bar, and select **Project Source Files** option.

-You see the actual file structure of the Android project as shown below:
+You see the file structure of the Android project as shown below:

 ![alt-text-2](pictures/02_project_source_file_view.png "Project Source Files view of Android project.")